How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 What You Need to Rent a Car in Japan

 Ready to hit the road?
-Book your car with Discover Cars here and discover the freedom of exploring the Japan on your own terms!
+Discover the freedom of exploring the Japan on your own terms!

 Thanks for reading!

-This two day guide is sure to show you what makes Hiroshima such a unique city.
-From it’s moving history, to it’s stunning outdoors, and lively vibe, it’s truly unlike any other place in Japan.
+This two-day guide is sure to show you what makes Hiroshima such a unique city.
+From its moving history to its stunning outdoors and lively vibe, it’s truly unlike any other place in Japan.
 If you follow this itinerary, you’ll experience the best of Hiroshima, just as we did!

 If you need help planning more of your Japan adventures, check out our other travel blogs.
 We have all the tips and tricks to share that will help you prepare for your trip – whether it’s your first time in Japan or you’ve been before.